Your training is done.

 - How to carb load effectively in the days leading up to your race

-- What to eat the night before and the morning of the marathon
+- What to eat the day before, the night before, and the morning of the marathon

 - How to use caffeine to boost performance without GI risk